-Celebrating women in sport 🎉
+Championing women and girls in sport

-Throughout the month, we’ll be highlighting the leaders, role models and game changers driving women’s sport across our State, from community volunteers to elite athletes, administrators, coaches and officials.
+Throughout the month, we’ll be highlighting the leaders, role models and game changers driving women’s sport across our state, from community volunteers to elite athletes, administrators, coaches and officials.

 An evidence-based program to promote and foster respect, equality, and inclusion.